 - 1 tablespoon water

 - Once your dough is chilled, take one disk out of the fridge and roll out into a rough circle that's about 1/4 inch thick.
-Place your rolled dough into the bottom of a 9 inch pie plate.
-Gently tuck the dough into your pie plate, leaving a bit of dough hanging over the sides.
+Press your rolled dough into the bottom of a 9 inch pie plate, leaving a bit of dough hanging over the sides.
 Set aside in the fridge while you work on the filing.

 - To make the egg wash: In a medium bowl, whisk together your egg and tablespoon of water until combined.
-Brush the edges of your bottom pie crust with the egg wash (to make it easier for the top crust to seal).
+Brush the top of your pie with the egg wash.
+(Optional) Sprinkle coarse sugar over top for added crunch!

 - Place the pie plate in a rimed baking sheet to prevent bubbling over and to make it easier to transfer.
 Place in the center of your preheated 375°F oven, and bake for 20 minutes.